 shift system of instruction and the poor equipment and school facilities in

 many parts of the country.
-Committee On Rights Of Child Concludes
+Committee On Rights

-Thirty-Seventh Session The
+Of Child Concludes Thirty-Seventh Session The Committee on the

-Committee on the Rights of the Child, Press Release HR/4796, 1 October 2004 www.un.org/News/Press/docs/2004/hr4796.doc [accessed
+Rights of the Child, Press Release HR/4796, 1 October 2004 www.un.org/News/Press/docs/2004/hr4796.doc [accessed 6 May

-6 May 2011] The Committee
+2011] The Committee recommended

-and to identify its consequences and needed recovery and remedy.
+identify its consequences and needed recovery and remedy.
 The Committee

 recommended that the State party further strengthen its efforts to identify,